A compiled and categorised list of Cover4Cycles most frequently asked questions

 If you need to make a claim contact Cover4Cycles as soon as possible by visiting our online claim form.

-To make things easier, you should get your Policy Number from your Certificate of Insurance (emailed to you upon purchasing a policy) ready.
+To make things easier, you should have your Policy Number from your Certificate of Insurance (emailed to you upon purchasing a policy) ready.

 You will also need to send us any legal documents that relate to the claim.
 This includes details of inquests or investigations.